Cistern: Present-day use

 Some cisterns sit on the top of houses or on the ground higher than the house, and supply the running water needs for the house.
 They are often supplied by wells with electric pumps, or are filled manually or by truck delivery, rather than by rainwater collection.
-Very common throughout Brazil, for example, they were traditionally made of concrete walls (much like the houses themselves), with a similar concrete top (about 5cm/2 inches thick), with a piece that can be removed for water filling and then reinserted to keep out debris and insects.
-Modern cisterns are manufactured out of plastic (in Brazil with a characteristic bright blue color, round, in capacities of about 10,000 and 50,000 liters (2641 and 13,208 gallons)).
-These cisterns differ from water tanks in the sense that they are not entirely enclosed and sealed with one form, rather they have a lid made of the same material as the cistern, which is removable by the user.
+Very common throughout Brazil, for example, they were traditionally made of concrete walls (much like the houses themselves), with a similar concrete top (about 5cm or 5 cm thick), with a piece that can be removed for water filling and then reinserted to keep out debris and insects.
+Modern cisterns are manufactured out of plastic (in Brazil with a characteristic bright blue color, round, in capacities of 10 to 50 kL.
+These cisterns differ from water tanks in the sense that they are not entirely enclosed and sealed, they have a lid made of the same material as the cistern, which is removable by the user.

 To keep a clean water supply, the cistern must be kept clean.
 It is important to inspect them regularly, keep them well enclosed, and to occasionally empty and clean them with a proper dilution of chlorine and to rinse them well.
 Well water must be inspected for contaminants coming from the ground source.
 City water has up to 1ppm (parts per million) chlorine added to the water to keep it clean.
 If there is any question about the water supply at any point (source to tap), then the cistern water should not be used for drinking or cooking.
 If it is of acceptable quality and consistency, then it can be used for (1) toilets, and housecleaning; (2) showers and handwashing; (3) washing dishes, with proper sanitation methods, and for the highest quality, (4) cooking and drinking.
 Water of non-acceptable quality for the aforementioned uses may still be used for irrigation.
 If it is free of particulates but not low enough in bacteria, then boiling may also be an effective method to prepare the water for drinking.